RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Introduction

 \subsubsection{Multiple dependents}

 Let's now modify our assumed data generation process by allowing the dependent variable to be a vector of four possible operationalisations.
-We describe the process to simulate this data in Code Block 2.
-In this scenario, researchers might not only want to compute $\Pi_{\overleftrightarrow{\mathbf{Z}}}$ over each operationalisation in $\overleftrightarrow{\mathbf{Y}}$ but also to compute all the possible combinations of composites derived from $\overleftrightarrow{\mathbf{Y}}$ (or, in other words, $\Pi_{\overleftrightarrow{\mathbf{Y}}}$) in order to properly obtain $\Pi$.
-It might also involve an array of never-changing constants (Section \ref{sec1:never_changing}). \texttt{RobustiPy} takes the list of operationalisations and creates combinations of composites by first standardising their values, and then combining them using the row-wise average. `Code Block 2: Multiple dependents' extends our simulation from above.
-In this particular example, we highlight a specification containing two co-variates and the $Y_1$ and $Y_2$ composites: \texttt{[`y\_1', `y\_2', `z\_1', `z\_2']}, and a specification containing only one covariate ($Z_4$) and a single operationalisation, non-composite of the dependent variable in the form of $Y_4$: \texttt{[`y\_4', `z\_4']}.
-If researchers are interested in running multiple fit commands -- one for each dependent variable -- \texttt{RobustiPy} contains a \texttt{concat\_results} function within \texttt{utils.py} module which stacks results objects together.
-This is naturally the way by which a researcher can conduct analyses with multiple binary dependents.
+We describe the process to simulate this data in \cbref{cb:multipledeps}.
+In this scenario, researchers might not only want to compute $\Pi_{\overleftrightarrow{\mathbf{Z}}}$ over each operationalisation in $\overleftrightarrow{\mathbf{Y}}$ but also to compute all the possible combinations of composites over $\overleftrightarrow{\mathbf{Y}}$ (or, in other words, $\Pi_{\overleftrightarrow{\mathbf{Y}}}$) in order to properly obtain $\Pi$.
+It might also involve an array of never-changing predictors (Section \ref{sec1:never_changing}). \texttt{RobustiPy} takes the list of operationalisations and creates combinations of composites by first standardising their values, and then combining them using the row-wise average.
+Assume $m$ alternative operationalisations of $Y = \{Y^{(1)},\dots,Y^{(m)}\}$;.